Dates: November 4 - December 8

 Undocumented immigrant youth must learn to navigate a

 complex web of challenges in finding access to U.S. higher education,

 complicated by their non-citizen status, national and state laws, institutional

 policies, and various levels of campus support.
-This special 2-week intensive and introductory
+This special, intensive, and introductory

 learning experience will provide a general overview of political, legal,